Oil pastel

-An oil pastel is a painting and drawing medium formed into a stick which consists of pigment mixed with a binder mixture of non-drying oil and wax.
-They differ from other pastel sticks which are made with a gum or methyl cellulose binder, and from wax crayons which are made without oil.
-The surface of an oil pastel painting is less powdery than one made from gum pastels, but more difficult to protect with a fixative.

-Oil pastels are bold and bright.
+Oil pastel is a type of pastel (an art medium that consists of powdered pigment and a binder) that uses mixture of non-drying oil and wax as binder.
+It differs from other pastels which are made with a gum or methyl cellulose binder, and from wax crayons which are made without oil.
+The surface of an oil pastel painting is less powdery than one made from other pastels, but more difficult to protect with a fixative.
+The colors of oil pastels are highly saturated and bright.
 They can be blended easily but they can break easily too.